5 Active Rest Moves to Try

 You can use them as an active rest move, especially during chest day when your legs are already inactive.

 Start out with your feet flat to the ground.
-Slowly transfer your weight from your heels to your toes, until your are standing on nothing but your toes.
+Slowly transfer your weight from your heels to your toes, until you are standing on nothing but your toes.
 Hold that posture for a few seconds, then slowly lower yourself onto your heels in the flat-footed position.

 Active rest is a great way to catch your breath while still keeping your heart rate elevated.